Volver

 Howard Chamberlain Oral History

 Videotaped oral history interview with Howard Chamberlain.
 A longtime engineer at local CBS affiliate KRLD-TV, Chamberlain was at the Dallas Trade Mart, Parkland Memorial Hospital, Dallas City Hall and the Dallas County Jail during the weekend of the Kennedy assassination.
 His late wife, Pollyann Chamberlain, was an employee at the Old Red Courthouse and heard shots fired in Dealey Plaza.
-On March 6, 1964, Chamberlain's late mother-in-law, Dallas County employee Ruth Thornton, was briefly held hostage by prisoners following a jailbreak that took place during the Jack Ruby trial.
-Interview conducted at Mr. Chamberlain's home in Dallas on May 17, 2006 by Stephen Fagin.
+On Marzo 6, 1964, Chamberlain's late mother-in-law, Dallas County employee Ruth Thornton, was briefly held hostage by prisoners following a jailbreak that took place during the Jack Ruby trial.
+Interview conducted at Mr. Chamberlain's home in Dallas on Mayo 17, 2006 by Stephen Fagin.
 The interview is one hour and forty-four minutes long.

 Howard Chamberlain Oral History